kchorn0/miniproject3KyleHorn/README.md

 ## Description

+confirmation_working.png- This file was a screenshot of the code working/running in my env

 This project answers the question: **Is there a relationship between a movie's release year and its rating, broken out by genre?**

 The data comes from the Practice Hub's `GET /api/v1/datasets/movies` endpoint, which generates 500 rows of deterministic, randomly-generated practice data with the columns `title, director, year, genre, rating`.
 The script: